 - CM managers want control over what data goes where

-But when my development team is a multi-national, or even a multi-city, team, I just want to say: add L.A. to my site list and boom (maybe a big initial boom), my L.A. server is up and running and looks just like all the other sites.
+When my development team is a multi-national or multi-city, team, though, I just want to say, "Add L.A. to my site list and boom (maybe a big initial boom), my L.A. server is up and running and looks just like all the other sites."

 But with high bandwidth around the world, I can just plug everyone into a single server site and all is well.